Parking Regulations for Hanover Crescent Enclosure

 All residents’ vehicles are required to be roadworthy i.e. taxed, insured and having a valid MOT, as appropriate.

-- A vehicle with the status of SORN (Statutory Off Road Notice) will not qualify for a Resident Permit.
+• A vehicle with the status of SORN (Statutory Off Road Notice) will not qualify for a Resident Permit.

 Motorcycles and Scooters

-Motorcycles and Scooters of residents and visitors must be parked in the space that is marked ‘M/C’.
+Motorcycles and Scooters of residents and visitors must be parked in the space that is marked ‘Motorcycles’.
 They must not obstruct cars from parking in the marked car spaces.
 They do not require permits but owners should provide registration details to be listed on the Crescent vehicle register.
-Cars are not permitted to park in the marked motorcycle spaces and risk being issued with a PCN if they do.
+Cars

 Caravans